ItsVeryWindy/up-dock/README.md

 --dry-run/-d     Run without creating pull requests --email/-e*      Email to use in the commit
 --help/-h        Display help information
---search/-s*     Search query to get repositories --template/-i    A template to apply
+--report/-r      Output a report to a file on the pull requests that were created --search/-s*     Search query to get repositories --template/-i    A template to apply
 --token/-t       GitHub token to access the repository